uwidev/life-disciplines-projects/100 Disciplines/110 🎀 Well-being (EXAMPLE)/Setup/12 🔂 Convergence to Ikigai.md

 ```

 ### Dynamic 1
-This is the first layer of the emerging effect of 2 fundamental characteristics.
+This is the first layer of the emerging effect of having 2 fundamental characteristics.

 #### Mission
 Defined as what you love and what the world needs.